arnaldpuy/topology_risk_models/README.md

 ## Abstract

-*Scientific models are becoming complex software systems whose structural fragility remains largely hidden.
-To address this issue we present a domain-agnostic framework that integrates software metrics with network analysis, representing each model’s source code as a directed call graph where nodes and edges correspond to functions and their calls.
-By combining cyclomatic complexity, call centrality and connectivity metrics we compute node- and path-level risk scores that quantify how software faults may propagate through the code architecture.
-This approach exposes "risk highways", chains of interdependent functions where local faults are most likely to cascade.
+*Scientific research increasingly relies on complex mathematical models whose software implementations are rarely verified.
+Although failures often emerge from interactions along specific chains of function calls, we lack methods to identify which paths dominate system vulnerability.
+Here we present a framework that combines software-quality metrics with the network structure of scientific models to identify chains of function calls along which faults are most likely to cascade at the system level.
+By revealing how risk accumulates across execution paths, the method enables targeted testing and refactoring where they are most effective.
 We illustrate our approach on fourteen large-scale hydrological and land-surface models.
 Our framework reveals the hidden topology of software risk and provides a quantitative basis for assessing, comparing and improving the reliability of scientific models.*

 ## Models